Many software tools are available for FTP file transfer. However, you can also use the tools that are in Windows.

 <in angle brackets>with your text.

-- These instructions were confirmed using Windows 2000 and Windows XP.
+- These instructions were tested using Windows 2000 and Windows XP.
 Possibly, they are correct for other versions of Windows, but possibly, there are small differences.

 - You can use Windows Explorer to transfer files by FTP.
 That is a much easier method than using FTP at the Command Prompt.
 Type the FTP address in the Address Bar and enter your user name and password.
 Then copy files in the usual manner.